sanying123/documentation/getting-started/getting-started.md

 ## Triggering Activity in the Application

-Once your application is running, you can trigger some activity or expose it to real traffic.
+Once your application is running with the ShiftLeft Microagent, you can trigger some activity or expose it to real traffic.
 Then open the [ShiftLeft Dashboard](https://www.shiftleft.io/dashboard) to see that activity.

 If you are using HelloShiftLeft, use the following script as an example: